paulAlexSerban/prj--playground-react/README.md

 lerna ERR! errno "undefined" is not a valid exit code - exiting with code 1 error Command failed with exit code 1.
 ```

+### Deploy Storybook to Chromatic

+-   there is an issue in GitHub Actions when trying to deploy Storybook to Chromatic

+### Deploy Storybook to Netlify

+-   follow course instructions to deploy Storybook to Netlify

+### Refactor CI Build System for better performance

+-   use CI from other projects